ncasteln/42-so_long/README.md

 # so_long

-push_swap is a project developed for 42 Heilbroon School.
+so_long is a project developed for 42 Heilbroon School.

 ## Keywords
 C programming - data structure - videogames - MLX42 library